Date of Update: 1/23/2019

 The General Examination

 The General Examination is an examination on the field in which you intend to write a dissertation, not on the as-yet-unwritten dissertation itself.
 Generals consists in an oral exam lasting approximately one hour, preceded a few days earlier by a 48 hour written exam.
 The Generals proposal will include 12 questions, and the written exam will consist of 6 of these questions, three of which must be answered.
-The answers to the three questions will total no more than 6000 words, and students are required to include a word count at the end of their examination paper.
+The answers to the three questions will total no more than 6000 words, and students are required to include a word count at the end of their examination paper (quotations count towards the total word count).
 The written exam may be open book; students may have access to their notes; and students are encouraged to prepare their answers in advance.
 The oral component will begin with the student giving a 5-10 minute overview of the field of their examination.
 Examinations are administered by a committee of the faculty, the composition of which will ensure that the student is questioned from a variety of points of view.
 To pass Generals, students must demonstrate that they are prepared to write a dissertation in the field, and they must also demonstrate that they will be able to defend their dissertation orally.

 List of Readings